 Rocky Hill | MyOhioFun.com

-Editor’s note: Any use of the above article or images without prior permission, will be in violation of copyright laws.
+Editor’s note: This story originally ran in the 2019.
+The article has been updated to reflect 2021 dates.
+Any use of the above article or images without prior permission, will be in violation of copyright laws.

 ***Disclosure: MyOhioFun.com received no compensation for visiting the The Tin Goose.
 As always, all opinions are 100% my own.***